LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Following the arrival of the message, application system B confirms the receipt of the message through a receipt message (ACK) that is sent back to application system A. If a communication server such as in Sect.
 3.9.2 is used to send a message, for example, from the patient administration system to the LIS, then the communication server first takes over the role of the receiving application system B. As a second step, the communication server, as the sending application component A, sends the message to LIS, which takes over the role of B.

 HL7 possesses an extensive catalog of event types.
-For example, A01 describes the event “admission of a patient,” A02 “transfer to another organizational unit,” A03 “discharge of a patient,” and R01 “completion of an examination result.”
+For example, A01 describes the event "admission of a patient," A02 "transfer to another organizational unit," A03 "discharge of a patient," and R01 "completion of an examination result."

 In addition, HL7 provides a list of standardized message types, such as admission, discharge, and transfer (ADT), for messages related to admission, discharge, and transfer of patients.
 Other message types are ORM for a general order message (e.g., ordering a radiological examination), ORU for an unsolicited observational result (e.g., radiology report), and BAR for patient accounting message.